ianlewis/kay/docs/source/generic_views.rst

 Overview
 --------

-You can use ``kay.generics.CRUDViewGroup`` in order to define generic CRUD views easily.
+You can use ``kay.generics.crud.CRUDViewGroup`` in order to define generic CRUD views easily.
 You just need your own model, modelform definition, and your own templates for rendering htmls.

 Your first CRUD
 ---------------